Madden NFL 15

 Madden NFL 15 is an American football sports video game based on the National Football League and published by EA Sports.
-The game was announced for the PlayStation 3, PlayStation 4, Xbox 360 and Xbox One on April 28, 2014, and was released on August 26, 2014, in the United States and Europe three days later.
+The game was announced for the PlayStation 3, PlayStation 4, Xbox 360 and Xbox One on April 28, 2014.
+It was released on August 26, 2014, in the United States and three days later in Europe.
 As in previous years, EA Sports conducted a fan vote via ESPN to elect the cover athlete for the game.
 Seattle Seahawks cornerback Richard Sherman won the cover vote and the rest of the Legion of Boom defense was featured on the game's start menu.
-The PS3 and Xbox 360 versions are based on Madden NFL 25.
+The PS3 and Xbox 360 versions are based on the previous game, Madden NFL 25.

 Cover vote

 Due to the late release of the game, EA created a much smaller bracket than the previous years with a cover vote.
 It featured a 169-player bracket with offensive and defensive players.
 On June 6, 2014, Seattle Seahawks cornerback Richard Sherman was announced as the official cover athlete.
 Also featured in the bracket were Alshon Jeffery, Jimmy Graham, Demaryius Thomas, Luke Kuechly, Colin Kaepernick, Nick Foles, Cam Newton, Antonio Brown, Jamaal Charles, A. J. Green, LeSean McCoy, T. Y. Hilton, Andrew Luck, Eddie Lacy and Alfred Morris.
 The official cover image was released on the NFL's Instagram page.